MS-PINPOINT/mindGlide/README.md

 ### Acknowledgements

-This study/project is funded by the UK National Institute for Health and Social Care (NIHR) Advanced Fellowship to Arman Eshaghi ().
+This study/project is funded by the UK National Institute for Health and Social Care (NIHR) Advanced Fellowship to Arman Eshaghi (Award ID: NIHR302495).
 The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.

 <p align="left">
 <img src="assets/nihr_logo.png" alt="NIHR logo" >